kasamikona/Loopy-Tools/README.md

 I can't stop you from doing anything, but I will blacklist you and certainly won't provide support if you do so.
 You may contact me privately if you want more of an explanation of why this notice is here.

-## Related repositories
+## Related Repositories

-[Loopy-Schematics](https://github.com/kasamikona/Loopy-Schematics): Schematics for various parts and accessories.
+- [Loopy-Schematics](https://github.com/kasamikona/Loopy-Schematics): Schematics for various parts and accessories.
-[loopy-homebrew-template](https://github.com/kasamikona/loopy-homebrew-template): A barebones template for homebrew.
+- [loopy-homebrew-template](https://github.com/kasamikona/loopy-homebrew-template): A barebones template for homebrew.

 ## Repo Contents